-[14] Langium is designed to automatically generate a lot of tooling for the language specified using its grammar.
+Langium[14] is designed to automatically generate extensive tool support for the language specified using its grammar.
 However, in our case we have to parse the JSTQL definition using Langium, and then extract the Abstract syntax tree generated in order to use the information it contains.

-To use the parser generated by Langium, we created a custom function parseDSLtoAST() within our Langium project, this function takes a string as an input, the raw JSTQL code, and outputs the pure AST using the format described in the grammar described in Figure 4.1.
+To use the parser generated by Langium, we created a custom function parseDSLtoAST, which takes a string as an input (the raw JSTQL code), and outputs the pure AST using the format described in the grammar, see Listing 3.3.2.
 This function is exposed as a custom API for our tool to interface with.
-This also means our tool is dependent on the implementation of the Langium parser to function with JSTQL.
+This also means our tool is dependent on the implementation of the Langium parser to function with JSTQL .
 The implementation of JSTQL-SH is entirely independent.

-When interfacing with the Langium parser to get the Langium generated AST, the exposed API function is imported into the tool, when this API is ran, the output is on the form of the Langium Model, which follows the same form as the grammar.
+When interfacing with the Langium parser to get the Langium generated AST, the exposed API function is imported into the tool, when this API is executed, the output is on the form of the Langium Model, which follows the same form as the grammar.
 This is then transformed into an internal object structure used by the tool, this structure is called TransformRecipe, and is then passed in to perform the actual transformation.

-4.3 Pre-parsing
+4.3 Wildcard extraction and parsing

-In order to refer to internal DSL variables defined in applicable to in the transformation, we need to extract this information from the template definitions and pass that on to the matcher.
+In order to refer to internal DSL variables defined in applicable to and transform to blocks of the transformation, we need to extract this information from the template definitions and pass that on to the matcher.

-Why not use Langium?
+Why not use Langium for wildcard parsing?

-Langium has support for creating a generator for generating an artifact, this actually suits the needs of JSTQL quite well and could be used to extract the wildcards from each pair and create the TransformRecipe.
-This would, as a consequence, make JSTQL-SH not be entirely independent, and the entire tool would rely on Langium.
-This is not preferred as that would mean both ways of defining a proposal both are reliant of Langium and not separated.
-The reason for using our own pre-parser is to allow for an independent way to define transformations using our tool.
+Langium has support for creating a generator to output an artifact, which is some transformation applied to the AST built by the Langium parser.
+This suits the needs of JSTQL quite well and could be used to extract the wildcards from each pair and create the TransformRecipe.
+This is the official way the developers of Langium want this kind of functionality to be implemented, however, the implementation would still be mostly the same, as the parsing of the wildcards still has to be done "manually" with code.
+Therefore, it was decided for this project to keep the parsing of the wildcards within the tool itself.
+If we were to use Langium generators to parse the wildcards, it would make JSTQL-SH not entirely independent, and the entire tool would rely on Langium.
+This is not preferred as that would mean both ways of defining a proposal are reliant of Langium.
+The reason for using our own extractor is to allow for an independent way to define transformations using our tool.